hediyeh-savari/hediyeh-savari.github.io/_portfolio/portfolio-2.md

-<!DOCTYPE html>
 <html>
 <head>
 <style>
-  /* CSS to resize images proportionally */ img {
+  /* CSS to center-align the images */ .image-container {
+    text-align: center; /* Center-align the container */ }

+  .image-container img {
-    max-width: 75%; /* Set the maximum width of images to 100% of their parent container */
+    max-width: 100%; /* Set the maximum width of images to 100% of their parent container */
-    height: auto; /* Automatically adjust the height to maintain the aspect ratio */ }
+    height: auto; /* Automatically adjust the height to maintain the aspect ratio */
+    display: inline-block; /* Make the images display as inline-block to center-align them */ }
 </style>
 </head>